How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

-where $\Delta_{daughter-son} Educ_{h}$ is the average difference in the education of sons and daughters in household $h$, $Firstborn\_daughter_h$ is an indicator variable equals to 1 if the firstborn in household $h$ is a daughter.
 The estimates are summarized in Figure \ref{disadv_effect}.
-Figure \ref{disadv_effect} illustrates the mean disparity in educational attainment between daughters and sons, with households having a firstborn male and female shown in red and blue, respectively.
-These measurements are provided across various average educational levels of the children in the panel a) and across education of the head of household in panel b), facilitating a decomposition for each average education level as follows:
+Figure \ref{disadv_effect} illustrates the mean disparity in educational attainment between daughters and sons, for households with a firstborn son and a firstborn daughter separately.
+These measurements are provided across various average educational levels of the children in the panel a) and across education of the head of household in panel b), and are use to decompose the average absolute difference in children's educational attainment \footnote{Let $q_h = (q_{1, h}, q_{2, h})$, and $\text{Range}_h = \max(q_h) - \min(q_h) = |q_{1,h} - q_{2,h}|$. } by household's observable characteristics as follows: